rickvdbosch/scrapionize/README.md

 * Start and End date of the CFP
 * Arrangements around Travel, Accomodation and Event Fee for speakers

+Scrapionize uses the [HtmlAgilityPack package](https://www.nuget.org/packages/HtmlAgilityPack/) to parse the Sessionize CFP page.

 ## Examples

 Using Scrapionize is pretty straightforward.
-There's an interface you can register and a class providing the implementation.
-If you're using
-.NET dependency injection, there's also an extension method to auto-setup DI.
+There's a scraper interface you can register, and a class providing the implementation for that interface.
+If you're using .NET dependency injection, there's also an extension method to auto-setup DI.

-### Using .NET Dependency Injection
+### Example: using .NET Dependency Injection

 Use the extension method to setup Scrapionize.